Home

 Norman W. Knight was born on Jan.
 6, 1870 in Van Wert, Van Wert County, OH, the son of Daniel Harry and Caroline Elizabeth (Llewelyn) Knight.

-Norman married Katherine "Belle" Hoy (1873-1963), a native of Defiance, OH, in Scott, Van Wert County.
-They later moved to Paulding, Paulding County, OH and Gladwin, Gladwin County, MI, where his parents had relocated in the late 1890s.
+The couple eventually moved to Paulding, Paulding County, OH and thence to Gladwin, Gladwin County, MI, where his parents had relocated in the late 1890s.

-The Knights had eight children – Harry Knight, Carl F. Knight, Jennie Koontz, Madeline Brink, Daniel D. Knight, Alonzo J. Knight, Paul E. Knight and Walter J. Knight.
-Prior to marriage, Norman also had a daughter, Evangeline, who was raised from infancy by his parents.
+The Knights went on to produce eight children of their own – Harry Knight, Carl F. Knight, Jennie Koontz, Madeline Brink, Daniel D. Knight, Alonzo J. "Lon" Knight, Paul E. Knight and Walter J. Knight.

 Said a typed family manuscript, “He operated a successful meat market in Gladwin for years before his retirement.”
 His son Daniel assisted with the meat cutting firm.